maniaccet2002/wordpress-architecture-evolution/README.md

 # wordpress-architecture-evolution
-# Overview
+## Overview
-This project provides terraform automation scripts to various deployment architectures to migrate web applications deployment on virtual machines to AWS EC2
+This project provides terraform automation scripts for various deployment architectures to migrate web applications deployment on virtual machines to AWS EC2

-# Single EC2 Instance architecture
+## Single EC2 Instance architecture
 In this architecture, both the application as well as the database will be deployed on a single EC2 instance.
 Installation of wordpress and MySQL database  on the EC2 instance will be done by user data scripts
 #### Pros
 Simple architecture